-There are two pubs in town, both open Monday.
-Rest your weary bones with Damien and Claire at the Royal Mail (the Bottom pub), or Hearn’s Meredith Hotel (the Top pub).
-Foxy’s, just on the way out of town towards Geelong, the Meredith Roadhouse, and the Corner Store, all sell a bunch of deep fried treats, as well as ice creams and various other items.
-There’s also the Back Creek Café, on the corner of Staughton Street and the Midland Highway, which will be trading at various times over the weekend.
+Both of the pubs in town will be open Monday.
+Rest your weary bones with Damian and Claire at the Royal Hotel (the Bottom pub), or Hearn’s Meredith Hotel (the Top pub).
+The Meredith roadhouse sells deep fried treats, as well as ice creams and various other consolations.
+There’s also the Back Creek Café and Dorothy’s Kitchen, which sell treats and local produce and which will be trading at various times over the weekend.

 A Ghostly Pick Me Up